hannahdesmond/mastery-curriculum/chapter9/README.md

 ## Over-simplifying

-We can go deeper.
+We could go deeper.
 If we move the printing of averages into our `average` method, we can get rid of a few more cluttered lines:

 ```eval-ruby
 # Define the average method